-This is to discuss the details like where the service/business will be located, area, strategic importance of the location etc along with the numbers and statistics.
+This is to discuss the details like where the service/business will be located, area, the strategic importance of the location, etc., along with the numbers and statistics.
 Details to be included here are:

 Chapter 3- Products and Services

-Depending up the area you are operating this business and the offers you have, better is to create a rate card first.
-Once rate card is ready, you can present it smartly in the business plan.
-Doing so will save your time and your rate card will also be ready with the business plan.
+Depending on the area you are operating this business, it could be better to create a rate card.
+Once the rate card is ready, you can present it smartly in the business plan.
+Doing so will save you time, and your rate card will also be ready with the business plan.

 Chapter 4- Market & the Competitors